Ko Olina Kai Golf Estates

 No analysis available

 The remarks clearly support short-term rental allowance under the provided definition because they repeatedly permit 30-day minimum rentals.
-This is direct and repeated evidence across multiple listings.
+That is direct public evidence that STR is allowed in this building.

 No analysis available